Azure/terraform/provider/CONTRIBUTE.md

 Developing a resource is really similar to developing a data source.
 Instead of having only a function to read the data from Azure, it also offers the possibility to write functions to create, update and delete the resource.
 Apart from that, concepts are the same:

 - The file is named using the convention: resource_arm_*NAME_OF_RESOURCE*.go
-- One function to define the structure of the resource, named by convention resourceArm*NAME_OF_RESOURCE*, for example `resourceArmBatchAccount`.
+- One function to define the schema of the resource, named by convention resourceArm*NAME_OF_RESOURCE*, for example `resourceArmBatchAccount`.
 - One function to create the resource, named by convention resourceArm*NAME_OF_RESOURCE*Create, for example `resourceArmBatchAccountCreate`.
 - One function to read the resource, named by convention resourceArm*NAME_OF_RESOURCE*Read, for example `resourceArmBatchAccountRead`.
 - One function to update the resource, named by convention resourceArm*NAME_OF_RESOURCE*Update, for example `resourceArmBatchAccountUpdate`.